 If you’ve ever admired those heavily patched and decorated designer jeans retailing for £100s, here’s a DIY solution for a unique and eclectic way to express your creativity and create your own for a fraction of the price.

 Better still, it’s not only jeans you can customise using these packs.
-You can upcycle jackets, jumpers and more with Vintage-Patch iron-on range which are created from vintage, reclaimed and contemporary fabrics.
+You can upcycle jackets, jumpers and more with the Vintage-Patch iron-on range which is created from vintage, reclaimed and contemporary fabrics.

 With two pack sizes containing a variety of shapes, sizes and textures – you can choose to use a whole pack for one garment, or share the contents between a few projects.